 We recognise that embarking on a new course of study can sometimes be challenging.
 You'll be allocated a personal tutor from your phase who will support you throughout the course.
 You can also access support on a range of issues, from a Student Adviser or other university support services.

 This course prepares you for a career as a teacher and leads to recommendation for the award of Qualified Teacher Status (QTS) on successful completion.

-Assessment is based on a small number of online assessments, tasks and assignments and the final block school experience.
+You'll have assessments, tasks and assignments and the final block school experience.
 All modules are compulsory, and you must pass all modules to gain the award of PGCE.